anson16549/Lee_AL_Portfolio/README.md

 ![Logo](./img/LOGO_Icon.svg)
 # Portfolio
-If you want to know more about me, you can view [my website](http://leeanson.ca/) here.
+If you want to know more about me, you can view [my website](http://leeanson.ca/)here.

 ##Build with
 * **HTML5**